cosmicjs/javascriptframework/content/pages/about/index.md

 ## About JavaScript Framework

-JavaScript Framework is a leaderboard of the top JavaScript Framework providers.
+JavaScript Framework is a leaderboard of the top JavaScript frameworks.
 It's run by [Cosmic](https://www.cosmic.com), a headless CMS for static websites and apps, as a resource for those looking for options for the best static website hosts.
 The site itself is built with [Gatsby](https://www.gatsbyjs.org/), and is built and hosted on [Netlify](https://www.netlify.com/).
 You can check out the source on [GitHub](https://github.com/cosmicjs/javascriptframework) and contributions are [more than welcome](/contribute)!

-### JavaScript Framework Providers
+### JavaScript frameworks

 People sometimes ask if static sites make sense for anything beyond a one-pager.
-This leaderboard highlights the top JavaScript Framework providers that make static websites not only viable, but an attractive option for creating sophisticated websites!
+This leaderboard highlights the top JavaScript frameworks that make static websites not only viable, but an attractive option for creating sophisticated websites!

 The typical CMS driven website works by building each page on-demand, fetching content from a database and running it through a template engine.
 This means each page is assembled from templates and content on each request to the server.